mona-baharlou/Crypto/README.md

 # CryptoCurrency Android App

 This Android app allows users to check the latest price of various cryptocurrencies, as well as stay updated on the latest news in the crypto world.
-The app utilizes Kotlin for development, Retrofit for network requests, Glide for image loading, and Spark for displaying charts.
+The app utilizes Kotlin for development, MVVM for better maintenance, Hilt for dependency injection, Retrofit for network requests, Glide for image loading, and Spark for displaying charts.

 ## Features